-In May 2018, data protection rules changes.
+In May 2018, data protection rules changed.
 The ‘General Data Protection Regulation’ (GDPR) outlines how we can use personal data relating to you and your child and keep it safe.
 It also strengthens your rights over this personal data.

 How we process, use and store personal data